 What does the program look like?

 Drs.
 Rozakis and Bakke use your history and blood tests to prescribe a treatment protocol specific to you.
 They monitor your progress with repeated blood tests and make adjustments when needed over the course of 1 year.
-The program cost is $5,000 out of pocket.
-Additional costs include blood lab work and your medical eye care with Dr. Wattenhofer (which your insurance will likely cover).
-Your supplements through fullscript.com will be out-of-pocket costs.
+The program cost is $3,000 out of pocket and $1500 for preventative.
+Additional costs include blood lab work and your medical eye care with Drs.
+Pearson and Wattenhofer (which your insurance will likely cover).
+Your supplements through an online supplement supplier will be out-of-pocket costs.

 Early pilot research done by Dr. Rozakis and Dr. Bakke of cellular medicine for macular degeneration shows promise.
 For dry macular degeneration, 48% of participants reported an improvement in vision and 96% reported a stabilization, whereas 9% of the control group reported improvement in vision (Rozakis et. al., 2021).
 For wet macular degeneration, 60% of participants reported less frequent injections or improved vision, whereas no persons in the control group reported improvement (Rozakis et. al., 2021).

 A “cell” is the building block of any living organism.
 The human cells (we have trillions) are made up of a cell membrane (outer wall), a nucleus (that houses our DNA), and many organelles that do all sorts of jobs inside the cell.
 For example, one very interesting organelle is the mitochondria, which produce all the energy the cell needs to live and perform its necessary action.
 Grouped cells form tissue, and tissues form organs.
 For example, epithelial cells make up epithelial tissue, and your retina has a layer (one of ten!) called “retinal pigment epithelium”.